data2intelligence/ridge_significance/README.md

 beta, se, zscore, pvalue = ridge_significance.fit(X, Y, alpha, alternative, nrand, verbose).

 Input:
-X: explanatory matrix
+X: explanatory matrix, numpy matrix in C-contiguous order (last-index varies the fastest).
-Y: response variable
+Y: response variable, numpy matrix in C-contiguous order (last-index varies the fastest).

+The row dimension of X and Y should be the same.
+Y input allows multiple columns, with each column as one input response variable.
+The function will return the same number of output in output matrices.

 alpha: penalty factor in ridge regression (>= 0).
 If alpha is 0, we will use regular ordinary least square.
 alternative: one-tailed or two-tailed statistical test, with three options: 1, two-sided; 2, greater; 3, less.
 nrand: number of randomizations (>=0).
 If nrand = 0, we will use student t-test for the statistical test.
 Otherwise, we will use permutation test.
 verbose: 1 or 0.
 Report intermediate results.

 Output:
 beta: regression coefficient.